top of page

 Skill Development

-Our mission is to create a learning environment in which students are free to explore individual interests, take full advantage of personal qualities, socialize with like-minded peers, and utilize their instructor as a mentor and coach.
+Our mission is to create a learning environment where students are encouraged to explore their individual interests, leverage their unique qualities, connect with like-minded peers, and view their instructor as a mentor and coach.

 Career Readiness

-When students enter adult life, they will be celebrated not for their performance on basic skills tests, but rather for the quality of their work and their character.
+As students transition into adult life, they will be valued not for their performance on basic skills tests, but for the quality of their work and the strength of their character.

 Our Teaching Methodology